Caesarean Section (or C-Section) is a surgical procedure that is performed under anesthesia through the abdomen and is done to help deliver a child.

 Reasons for Caesarean section

-– When vaginal delivery may pose a risk to mother or child
+1.)
+When vaginal delivery may pose a risk to the Mother or the Child

-– Recently women are choosing to have C-section to limit pain or other
+2.)
+Recently women are choosing to have C-section to limit pain or other.

 – Fetal distress